nglaeser/crypto-glossary/src/primitives/encryption_latex.md

 $\mathcal{A}$ *wins* if $b=b'$, and the game outputs 1.

-**CCA security**: Secure against chosen ciphertext attacks (CCA); this is an indistinguishability-based notion, so it is more accurately IND-CCA security.
+**CCA security**: Secure against chosen ciphertext attacks (CCA); this is an indistinguishability-based notion, so it is more specifically IND-CCA security.
 There are two variants of IND-CCA security, and both are stronger than IND-CPA because the adversary is additionally given access to a _decryption_ oracle.
 "IND-CCA" (without a number) usually refers to IND-CCA2.

 - **IND-CCA1**: Non-adaptive (lunchtime) chosen ciphertext attack.
 Weaker than IND-CCA2.
 Game:
   1. Challenger: $k \gets Gen(1^n)$